FIELD NOTE · 2026-05-18 · METHODOLOGY DISCLOSURE · FINLOGIX 2024 USABILITY STUDY

 2. Power analysis for sample size.
 Pick a minimum detectable effect (MDE) ahead of time — e.g., d = 0.5 (medium effect).
 Compute the required sample size at α = 0.05, power = 0.80, paired-within-subjects design.
 For paired designs the required n typically lands in the 30–50 range for medium effects.
 Recruit to that target.
 A pre-registered n = 50 study finding d = 2.47 would be far stronger than a post-hoc n = 15 study finding the same number.

 3. Multi-task battery.
-Replace the single order-placement task with a battery of five tasks covering the real analyst workflow: instrument discovery, chart analysis, watchlist organisation, news scanning, order placement.
+Replace the single time-to-insight task with a battery of five tasks covering the real analyst workflow: instrument discovery, chart analysis, watchlist organisation, news scanning, order placement.
 Test each task separately, report d for each.
 This addresses the single-task scope limit head-on and reveals whether the speed-up is workflow-wide or concentrated.

 4. Multiple-comparison correction.
 With five tasks × two-to-three secondary metrics each, the family-wise error rate balloons fast.
 Apply Bonferroni (conservative, simple) or Benjamini-Hochberg (controls false-discovery rate, less conservative).
 Whatever the corrected p-value cutoff becomes, hold the analysis to it.
-If d = 2.47 on order placement survives Bonferroni across fifteen comparisons, that is far stronger evidence than survival across one.
+If d = 2.47 on time-to-insight survives Bonferroni across fifteen comparisons, that is far stronger evidence than survival across one.

 5. Deterministic screen-prompt start cue.
 Replace the verbal go-cue with a millisecond- accurate screen prompt that begins the timing.
 Eliminates facilitator-delivery variance and recording- latency variance.

 6. Independent operationalisation of the metric.
-Have a colleague who is not on the design team define “time-to-order-submission” from the raw event stream.
+Have a colleague who is not on the design team define “time-to-insight” from the raw event stream.
 Two definitions, computed independently, should produce similar effect sizes.
 If they don’t, the metric is too sensitive to definition choice and the design needs to be hardened.

 7. Counter-balance partial-credit check.
 The 2024 study counter-balanced order of layout presentation, but with n = 15 the balance is rough (8 / 7).
 A larger sample restores clean balance and allows formal interaction testing (does the order effect depend on layout?).